Tunggolh/orchestrate/README.md

-# Orchestrate
+# Orchestrate API

-## A Task Management Web Application for Organizations
+## A Task Management API for Organizations

 > A Project to Focused on Learning and Applying Test-Driven Development